lasa01/Plumber/README.md

 - Go to Preferences > Addons > Install.
 - Select the .zip file you downloaded.

+### Latest from source
+- Install Python.
+- Clone the repository.
+- Run `install.sh` or `install.ps1` depending on your OS.
+- Follow the installation instructions above for the newly created .zip file.

 ## Usage

 The importer can automatically extract the required files from the game files.